chrhenning/hypnettorch/hypnettorch/hpsearch/README.rst

 Postprocessing
 --------------

-The post processing script :mod:`hpsearch.hpsearch_postprocessing` is currently very rudimentary.
+The post processing script :mod:`hypnettorch.hpsearch.hpsearch_postprocessing` is currently very rudimentary.
 Its most important task is to make sure that the results of all completed runs are listed in a CSV file (note, that the hpsearch might be killed prematurely while some jobs are still running).

 Please checkout